 I can’t count how many times I’ve been to this stunning Balkan country but despite my numerous visits there, I’m always ready for another trip to Montenegro.
 The country is just the prettiest and so full of attractions, it keeps impressing me every single time.

-And every time I discover new amazing pots there, so far there are around 20 on my list of best places to visit in Montenegro and I just keep adding new ones.
+And every time I discover new amazing spots there, so far there are around 20 on my list of best places to visit in Montenegro and I just keep adding new ones.

-So, to help you plan your trip to Montenegro here is an overview of the places you should consider visiting there.
+So, to help you plan your Montenegro itinerary here is an overview of the places you should consider visiting there.

 A true gem and the most popular destination in Montenegro – Kotor – is famous for a reason.
 The town, dating back to the 3rd century BC, is full of monuments and you will be busy seeing them all.

 The old town is rather small but so picturesque with narrow, winding lanes, charming corners, and beautiful old palaces.